-MODULE DESCRIPTION Corruption and Public Procurement An evaluation of the nature, effects and typologies of corruption in public procurement.
-The module will examine both public and private sector corruption as they affect the government contract process and the measures that procurement regulation utilizes to counter procurement corruption and the efficacy of these measures, with reference to domestic and international corruption cases.
-The module will also look corruption and anti-corruption in its broader context, beyond public procurement.
+MODULE DESCRIPTION Corruption and Public Procurement An introduction to the nature, effects and typologies of corruption in public procurement.
+The module will examine both public and private sector corruption as they affect the government contract process and the measures that procurement regulation utilizes to counter procurement corruption and the efficacy of these measures.
 Defence Procurement Regulation and Policy The module looks at defence procurement regulation and policy.
 The module looks at the relationship between the defence industry, national security and defence procurement.
 It looks at the approach to defence procurement in South Africa and the peculiarities and challenges of defence purchasing.
-Infrastructure Procurement Regulation and Policy in South Africa A detailed examination of the law and policy of infrastructure procurement in South Africa.
-The module examines the legal regulation and policy framework of infrastructure procurement.
-It also examines the intersection between public-private partnerships and infrastructure procurement, the implementation of policy in infrastructure procurement and the remedies available in the event of a breach of infrastructure procurement rules in South Africa.
+Infrastructure Procurement Regulation and Policy in South Africa An introduction to the law and policy of infrastructure procurement in South Africa.
+The module examines the legal regulation of infrastructure procurement, the policy framework and the infrastructure procurement process.
+It also provides an overview of public-private partnerships within infrastructure procurement and the remedies available in case of breach of infrastructure procurement rules in South Africa.
 Policy and Public Procurement Law A study of the role of public procurement in implementing various public policies and the implications for public procurement law.
 Typical policies pursued via public procurement and investigated in the module include social policies such as promoting equality and wealth distribution, environmental policies and economic policies such as industrial development and support of local goods and suppliers.
 The various legal mechanisms available to implement policies through procurement are investigated.
 Procurement Law Compliance This module focuses on the various mechanisms that can be incorporated in a public procurement law regime aimed at ensuring compliance with the rules of that system.
 It investigates both administrative and judicial mechanisms of compliance and assesses the advantages and disadvantages of the various options.